KristynaPavlatova/KristynaPavlatova/README.md

 - 👋 Hi, I’m @KristynaPavlatova
-- 👀 I’m interested in creating video games
+- 👀 I’m interested in game development, coding, and XR technology. 💞️
-- 🌱 I’m currently working on Mixed Reality project creating Location-based game for VR arcade.
+- 🌱 I’m currently working on improving my skills in the above mentioned topics.
-- 💞️ I'm a Unity XR developer (VR, AR)
+- 📫 How to reach me:
+-   email: krpavlatova@gmail.com
+-   Discord: kristyna.p.#3709
-- 📫 How to reach me email: krpavlatova@gmail.com, Discord: kristyna.p.#3709, other social media: carpe.die.m
+-   other social media: carpe.die.m (@carpe.die.m)

 <!---
 KristynaPavlatova/KristynaPavlatova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.